Lights Out Louisville

 Anyone can be part of the solution.

-By joining Lights Out Louisville, you can help to reduce the impacts of light pollution on migratory songbirds.
+By joining Lights Out Louisville, you help to reduce the impacts of light pollution on migratory songbirds.

 You’ll also cut your energy costs, reduce your carbon footprint, and help preserve views of the night sky.